Sfinx/faraon/README.md

 make b
 ```

-Next point your browser to sfinx server [ http://dev.sfinx.in/ ]
+Next point your browser to dev sfinx server